 The real car of the future: it’s electric

 Flying and talking cars aside, there’s now little doubt that the car of the future will be electric.
-Sales of electric cars have tripled in a year: in the first two months of 2020, 6,500 were sold; compared to 2,000 electric cars in the same period last year.
-And from 2035, you won’t even be able to buy a new petrol or diesel car.
+Sales of electric cars have tripled in a year: in September 2020, 21,900 were registered; compared to 7,700 electric cars in the same period in 2019.
+And from 2030, you won’t even be able to buy a new petrol or diesel car.

 So if electric cars are the future, what will they look like?
 Well, you can get an inkling of where electric cars are heading by looking at the futuristic features already on some electric vehicles: